-The tools and resources on this page are intended to help all We Can!® partners—community sites, as well as national and corporate partners—to explain, promote, and conduct the We Can! program.
+The tools and resources on this page are intended to help anyone interested in running We Can!® to explain, promote, and conduct the We Can! program.

 This toolkit gives community planners a one-stop shop of planning tools, reproducible materials, and a free copy of We Can!
 Energize Our Families: Curriculum for Parents and Caregivers.
 It incorporates dynamic activities for parents to encourage a healthy weight in their family.